rajasegar/cl-webapp-seed/README.md

-# cl-simple-database
+# cl-webapp-seed
-A Simple Database web application using Common Lisp from Practical Common Lisp by Peter Siebel
+A simple web application boilerplate using Common Lisp

 ## Dependencies
 Hunchentoot
 Parenscript
 Smackjack
 cl-who
-yason (not used currently in the app)

 To run the demo locally, clone the repo and load "local-server.lisp" in you LISP environment.